Introduction to OTBN

 OTBN simulator

 The OTBN simulator is a Python model of OTBN that is regularly tested against the exact behavior of the SystemVerilog implementation.
 Both software and hardware engineers on OpenTitan use it for debugging.
-Detailed information on the OTBN simulator can be found here, but the highlights are:
+Detailed information on the OTBN simulator can be found in the Developers’s guide, but the highlights are:

 • cycle-by-cycle printouts for instructions and updates to registers/flags/memory